 Information for prospective international students

-The German language exam will take place in following period: 7 April to 9 April 2021.
+A German language exam will take place from

 Information on entry and visa matters can be obtained from the Federal Foreign Office and the Federal Ministry of the Interior.
 Please make sure to contact the German embassy or consulate responsible for you or the local Foreigners' Office in Germany.